Mephiles/torntools_extension/CONTRIBUTING.md

         * `execute` is a function that is run every time the feature is started again
         * `cleanup` is a function that is run every time the feature is stopped
         * `loadListeners` is an object that has some fields that tell the manager when to reload the feature
         * `requirements` is a function that evaluates whether all requirements are fulfilled.
 If not fulfilled, the function should return a string with the reason.
 These requirements can be several things:
             * Mobile
             * Certain elements being there, or not being there.
             * API Access
             * Other things that would make it act as if the feature is not enabled.
+    * There are several ways for a feature to not load.
+You should use the correct way based on the situation.
+        1. A feature that shouldn't run on the page at all, but can't be prevented by `manifest.json` (due to the exact url having 2 uses), should never be registered at all.
+The anonymous function should be returned if this is the case.
+        2. Requirements, like missing api access or no mobile support, should be handled inside of the `requirements` function.
+        3. When something unexpected happened, like the feature already being loaded, it should be silently handled inside of the `execute` function.
 * Don't use any of Torn's CSS-classes, they are always subject to change.
     * It's fine to rely on them as selectors.
         * If a class contains `_` or `___`, make sure to not use the class selector, like `.SOMENAME_xyz` but instead